 A guide to hedge accounting upon the adoption of ASU 2017-12

-We have published A guide to hedge accounting upon the adoption of ASU 2017-12, which is intended to provide a high-level overview of hedge accounting based on the hedging subtopics within the Financial Accounting Standards Board’s Accounting Standards Codification, as amended by Accounting Standards Update (ASU) 2017-12, Derivatives and Hedging (Topic 815): Targeted Improvements to Accounting for Hedging Activities.
+Our publication, A guide to hedge accounting upon the adoption of ASU 2017-12, is intended to provide a high-level overview of hedge accounting based on the hedging subtopics within the Financial Accounting Standards Board’s Accounting Standards Codification, as amended by Accounting Standards Update (ASU) 2017-12, Derivatives and Hedging (Topic 815): Targeted Improvements to Accounting for Hedging Activities.
 More specifically, the guide includes the following:

 - Chapter 1: Overview of hedge accounting and the requirements to apply it, which: (a) provides a high-level overview of hedge accounting, including the three major types of hedges and (b) summarizes the requirements that need to be met to apply hedge accounting, including: (i) formal designation and documentation, (ii) eligible hedged items and transactions, (iii) eligible hedging instruments and (iv) the requirement to assess the effectiveness of hedges.